Small Town Breakdown No. 69: Frankfort, Indiana

 Every summer, downtown Frankfort hosts its signature event: the Hot Dog Festival.
 Held in late July, the two-day celebration pulls in visitors from across the country with a hot dog trail featuring over 20 varieties of hot dogs, a hot dog eating contest, DockDogs Premier Canine Aquatics competitions, dachshund races and games, car and truck show, magic and comedy show, 3 ring circus, and more than 200 vendors spread across downtown.

-TPA park's newest addition – the Sapphire Bay Aquatic Park – opened to the public in 2024 and has a lazy river, raft slide, two water slides, and beach entry pool.
+Frankfort's most popular park is TPA Park, an 88-acre green space on the north side of the city.
+The park's newest addition – Sapphire Bay Aquatic Park – opened to the public in 2024 and has a lazy river, raft slide, two water slides, and beach entry pool.
 There are also baseball diamonds, tennis, basketball, pickleball, and volleyball courts, playgrounds, and picnic shelters.

 From Thanksgiving through New Year's Day, the drive-thru Festival of Lights at TPA Park has hundreds of illuminated displays, and admission is completely free.